avanwouwe/citadel-browser-agent/doc/browser.md

 ## Windows
 For Chrome, Firefox, Edge and Brave the [Citadel installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) force-installs the plugin for you using registry entries (see below).
-Opera does not support forced installation of plugins and so the plugin has to be installed manually on the endpoint.
+Opera does not support forced installation of plugins and so the plugin has to be installed manually on the endpoint, using the [Opera Addons site](https://addons.opera.com/fr/extensions/details/citadel-browser-agent/).

 ```
 reg add "HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist" /v "10" /t REG_SZ /d "anheildjmkfdkdpgbndmpjnmkfliefga;https://clients2.google.com/service/update2/crx" /f